Lacrymology/states/gitlab/doc/pillar.rst

 gitlab:smtp:from
 ~~~~~~~~~~~~~~~~

-The address that will appear in the "From:" field of the email sent by GitLab.
+The address that will appear in the "From:" field of the email sent by
+:doc:`index`.

 Default: Use the value of :ref:`pillar-smtp-from` (``False``).